As one of the fastest growing and most beautiful counties in Idaho, Kootenai County is one of the best places to work in law enforcement.

 Oral Board Interviews

-Once the applicant has passed the written and physical tests, they are invited to be interviewed by a panel of Sheriff's personnel.
+Once the applicant has passed the written and physical tests, he/she will be invited to be interviewed by a panel

 Applicants who pass the oral board interview will be asked to submit to a comprehensive background check.
 Applicants who possess the following